jawebdesigning/jawebdesigning.github.io/README.md

 # jawebdesigning.github.io
-This is for my Web designing projects
+This is for my Web development projects